thunlp/ToLeaP/src/scripts/README.md

 The results will be found in `src/scripts/InjecAgent_results`.

 ### SkyThought
 Use `pip install skythought` to set up the environment.
-Then run `one-click-sky.sh /your/model` to get the result.
+Then run `bash one-click-sky.sh` to get the result.
 Modify the `tasks` in `one-click-sky.sh` to use your expected datasets.
-It contains math500, numina, numina_amc_aime, numina_math, numina_olympiads, taco, olympiadbench_math_en, aime24_sky, aime24, aime25, amc23, livecodebench_medium, livecodebench, livecodebench_easy, livecodebench_hard, arc_c, apps, mmlu, mmlu_pro, gsm8k, minervamath, gpqa_diamond.
+It contains math500, numina, numina_amc_aime, numina_math, numina_olympiads, taco, olympiadbench_math_en, aime24_sky, aime24, aime25_I, aime25_II, amc23, livecodebench_medium, livecodebench, livecodebench_easy, livecodebench_hard, arc_c, apps, mmlu, mmlu_pro, gsm8k, minervamath, gpqa_diamond.

-详细内容：
-##

 1. Set up the environment